MomchilKalestrov/chess_com/README.md

-(VERY BAD) Recreation of the chess.com UI for android.
+(VERY BAD) Recreation of the chess.com UI for mobile.